platipodium/vinos/doc/joss/paper.md

  * how often to go out
  * what gear to use and what species to target

-Its scope is the German North sea small-scale fisheries.
+Its scope is the German North Sea small-scale fisheries.
 This encompasses some 300 vessels based in German ports along the North Sea coast and fishing in the German Bight, including but not restricted to Germany's exclusive economic zone (EEZ).
-The target species is currently restricted to the most important ones: plaice, sole and brown shrimp, but is in principle extensible to further target species like Norwegian lobster or whiting.
+The target species described by the model are currently restricted to the most important ones: plaice, sole and brown shrimp, but is in principle extensible to further target species like Norwegian lobster or whiting.

 The intended audience of the ABM are marine researchers and government agencies concerned with spatial planning, environmental status assessment, and climate change mitigation.
 It can also assist in a stakeholder dialogue with tourism and fishers to contextualize the complexity of the interactions between fisheries economics, changing resources and regulatory restrictions.
 It is intended to be used for scenario development for future sustainable fisheries at the German North Sea coast.

 # Key features of the ABM

-As a NetLogo implementation, the model integrates a (frontend) user interface, its basic documentation, and the (backend) code in a single integrated development environment, that can be run in  NetLogo [@Wilensky1999; version 6 required], a Java-based portable ABM and system dynamics simulation platform.
+As a NetLogo implementation, the model is embedded in an integrated development environment (IDE), which integrates a (frontend) user interface, its basic documentation, and the (backend) code in a single integrated development environment, that can be run in  NetLogo [@Wilensky1999; version 6 required], a Java-based portable ABM and system dynamics simulation platform.

 The backend (code) features geospatial data access and integration of multiple georeferenced and tabular data sources, as well as integrating Web Mapping Services (WMS) to describe the grid-based environmental context.
 This environmental context is dynamic in time, providing seasonal resource changes and dynamic area closures.